 There are a couple of traps you can easily fall into.
 The first is automatic home insurance renewal where you end up paying more than necessary.
 Unfortunately, insurers tend not to reward loyalty and instead reserve their best deals to entice new customers.

-Other considerations when reviewing your home insurance include:
+Other considerations to make when reviewing your home insurance include:

-Auto-renewal is where your policy rolls over at the end of 12 months to start afresh.
+Automatic home insurance renewal is where your policy rolls over at the end of 12 months to start again.

 Many policies include clauses to say they will auto-renew unless you tell the provider otherwise, but most insurers will let you know at least 21 days before your policy is due to be renewed.
-If you do not respond and you’ve signed up to a policy with an auto-renew clause, then it will happen automatically.
+If you do not respond, and you’ve signed up for a policy with an auto-renew clause, then it will happen automatically.

-The advantage of auto-renewal is that you won’t be left without cover.
-The disadvantage is that the premiums are likely to be more expensive than before.
+The advantage of automatic home insurance renewal is that you won’t be left without cover.
+However, it’s likely that the premiums will be more expensive than before.

-Renewal charges are rare as insurers don’t want to give you a reason to look elsewhere.
+Home insurance renewal charges are rare, as insurers don’t want to give you a reason to look elsewhere.
 However, it’s more likely that you’ll see your premiums rise, which will far outweigh any one-off renewal charge.

 This is why it usually pays to shop around for new home insurance when your policy is coming to an end.

-Some home insurance providers take a deposit from you ahead of renewal as they try to secure your business for another year.
+Ahead of home insurance renewal, some providers take a deposit from you as they try to secure your business for another year.

 To avoid being caught out, check with your provider to see if they impose pre-renewal deposits.

 Automatic home insurance renewal or switching providers depends on what’s being offered.
-Often you can find cheaper home insurance quotes when you shop around.
+Often, you can find cheaper home insurance quotes when you shop around.

 However, you should read the terms to make sure you are comparing like with like.

 Of course, once you have a cheaper quote, there is nothing to stop you asking your existing home insurance company if they can match it or offer an even better deal.

-However, if this period has elapsed, you may find that cancelling the policy will incur a financial penalty that is so high it may be better sticking with the renewed policy.
+However, if this period has elapsed, you may find that cancelling the policy will incur a financial penalty that is so high it may be better to stick with the renewed policy.

-If this happens, make a note in your diary that next year you won’t let the auto-renewal just take place.
+If this happens, make a note in your diary as a reminder so that next year you won’t let the auto-renewal just take place.

-There are also few insurers who do charge a fee for cancelling within the first 14 days, so try to be happy with your choice before you buy the policy.
+There are also a few insurers who do charge a fee for cancelling within the first 14 days, so make sure that you are happy with your choice before you buy the policy.

 If you don’t make a claim on your home insurance you start to build up a no-claims discount.

-The more years you are claim-free, the more the no claims discount should grow – knocking down the price you pay for home insurance.
+The more years you are claim-free, the more the no-claims discount should grow, which knocks down the price you pay for home insurance.

-Some insurers will allow you to transfer your no claims discount to them when you switch, but it’s always best to check first with your new provider before you rely on this.
+Some insurers will allow you to transfer your no-claims discount to them when you switch, but it’s always best to check first with your new provider before you rely on this.

 Similar to other annual insurance policies, the best time to consider renewing your home insurance is a few weeks before the policy is due to end.

 While paying monthly by direct debit can help spread the costs over a year, it usually works out more expensive to opt for monthly instalments than to pay upfront for your annual home insurance policy.

 You can find out more about paying annually versus monthly here.